Book cover The 13 steps to mentalism by Tony Corinda

 Well I do!

-Whether it’s the outcome of a football match or the national lottery numbers, predictions grab our attention and this chapter is jam packed full of them!
+There’s nothing quite like an over hyped prediction.
+Whether it’s the outcome of a football match or the lottery numbers, predictions grab our attention and this chapter is jam packed full of them!

-This step is separated into 4 sections.
+This step is separated into 4 sections:

 Part 1: Introduction